Stats

 PosteriorStats.summarizeFunction

-Compute the summary statistics in stats_funs on each param in data.
+Compute summary statistics on each param in data.

-var_names specifies the names of the parameters in data.
-If not provided, the names are inferred from data.
+• var_names: a collection specifying the names of the parameters in data.
+If not provided, the names the indices of the parameter dimension in data.

 Examples